centau/vide/docs/tut/crash-course/1-introduction.md

 ## Why Vide?

-Vide provides a reactive and declarative API to simplify managing UI.
+Vide's reactive and declarative API aims to let you program UI as simply as possible, with a strong focus on how data flows through your application.

-Some of the main focuses behind Vide's design choices:
+Some of Vide's main design choices:

+- Syntax minimal.
+- Data oriented.
-- Minimal syntax
+- Typechecking compatible.
-- Complete typechecking
+- Instance independent.

-- Independence from instances
+Vide's reactivity operates with the concept of scopes which carries a learning curve, though is what makes Vide's minimal syntax possible.
+The crash course will introduce these concepts gradually.